CITY PULSE: The Summer Show

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Canvas Gallery is hosting an art exhibition titled ‘The Summer Show’, featuring works from Rehana and Shakil Saigol’s premium collection of modern and contemporary Pakistani artists (1952-2013), from June 18 to June 27.
+The Canvas Gallery is hosting an art exhibition titled ‘The Summer Show’, featuring works from Rehana and Shakil Saigol’s premium collection of modern and contemporary Pakistani artists (1952-2013), until June 27.
 Call 021-35861523 for more information.

 Being